 Stock Based Compensation.
+The Company maintains the 2012 Equity Incentive Plan (the "2012 Plan") which provides for the grant of stock options of up to 10% of the issued and outstanding common shares of the Company on a rolling basis.
 The Company uses the fair value method of accounting for stock options.
 The fair value of options granted to employees is computed using the Black-Scholes method as described in Note 9 and is expensed over the vesting period of the option.
 For non-employees, the fair value of stock based compensation is recorded as an expense over the vesting period or upon completion of performance.
 Consideration paid for shares on exercise of share options, in addition to the fair value attributable to stock options granted, is credited to capital stock.
-Fair value of restricted stock issued as compensation is based on the grant date market value and expensed over the vesting period.
+Fair value of restricted stock previously issued as compensation is based on the grant date market value and expensed over the vesting period.
+The 2012 Plan does not provide for the issuance of restricted stock.
 The Company also maintains the Gold Reserve Director and Employee Retention Plan.
-Each Unit granted to a participant entitles such person to receive a cash payment equal to the fair market value of one Gold Reserve Class A Common Share (1) on the date the Unit was granted or (2) on the date any such participant becomes entitled to payment, whichever is greater.
+Each Unit granted under the retention plan to a participant entitles such person to receive a cash payment equal to the fair market value of one Gold Reserve Class A Common Share (1) on the date the Unit was granted or (2) on the date any such participant becomes entitled to payment, whichever is greater.
 The Company will not accrue a liability for these units until and unless events required for vesting of the units occur.
 Stock options and Units granted under their respective plans become fully vested and exercisable and/or payable upon a change of control.